Diabetic Ketoacidosis (DKA) and Hyperosmolar Hyperglycaemic State (HHS) – Emergency management in children

 • Potentially fatal metabolic disorder.

-• Diagnosis requires hyperglycaemia (blood glucose level (BGL) greater than 11mmol/L), venous pH less than 7.3 and/or HCO3 less than 15 mmol/L and moderate/large ketonaemia/ketonuria.
+• Diagnosis requires hyperglycaemia (blood glucose level (BGL) greater than 11mmol/L), venous pH less than 7.3 and/or bicarbonate (HCO3) less than 18 mmol/L and moderate/large ketonaemia/ketonuria.

 • Cerebral oedema is a rare but serious complication requiring urgent treatment and critical care.